 Not all courses listed will be offered annually.
 Whether specified or not, the courses found on pages 12-13 qualify as advanced courses each time they are taken, when they are taken in conjunction with associated labs, and when they are taken in their extended form.
 Project-Based Research also qualifies as an advanced CTE course.
-Students transferring from other districts may bring additional course credits that qualify as advanced under Texas CTE Programs of Study, Annual rosters of advanced courses are posted at https://tea.texas.gov/finance-and-grants/state-funding/additional-financeresources/career-and-technology-education-allotment.
+Students transferring from other districts may bring additional course credits that qualify as advanced under Texas CTE Programs of Study.